Electricity Bill Explainer

 Page 4 - Adjustments

-This section shows any charges relating to an earlier invoice, that, by their nature, do not attract GST.
-These may include interest for late payment or early payment discounts or adjustments to charges on a previous bill.
+This section shows any charges relating to an earlier invoice.
+These may include interest for late payment or early payment discounts, adjustments to charges on a previous bill or one-off fees applied by the network or metering provider.
+Late or early payment adjustments typically do not attract GST, while other adjustments will be GST applicable.